September 11, 2025

 The May 2023 investment, if covered by Section 50AA, will continue to be taxed as short-term capital gain at slab rate even after a long holding period.

-Tip: For debt funds, do not assume that a long holding period automatically gives you LTCG treatment.
+Tip: For debt funds, do not assume that a long holding period automatically gives LTCG treatment.
 Check whether the scheme is covered by Section 50AA and when the units were acquired.

 Hybrid Mutual Funds Taxation